 - Roads: Asphalt and loose surface

-- Level of Difficulty: Easy to average (+270m of total ascent)
+- Level of Difficulty: Easy to average (+290 m of total ascent)

 - Bike Required: Trekking off-road with 27 speeds

-- Points of Interest: Choirokoitia and ‘Kalavasos Tenta’ Neolithic Settlements, Tochni Village, Zygi Village
+- Points of Interest: Choirokoitia and ‘Kalavasos Tenta’ Neolithic Settlements, the villages of Tochni, Zygi, Maroni and Psematismenos

-Riding your bike from Choirokoitia towards the ‘Kalavasos’ Neolithic Settlement, you will firstly pass through Tochni; a picturesque village just 3 km from Choirokoitia, where you can visit the church of Agios Constantinos and Agia Eleni, or enjoy a drink at one of the village’s quaint coffee shops.
+Riding your bike from Choirokoitia towards the ‘Kalavasos’ Neolithic Settlement, you will firstly pass through Tochni; a picturesque village just 3 km from Choirokoitia, where you can visit the church of Agios Constantinos and Agia Eleni, the Ecclesiastical Museum, or enjoy a drink at one of the village’s quaint coffee shops.

 An archaeological exploration of the area can also be combined with a tasty dish of fresh fish in the nearby village of Zygi, which is famous for its fishing harbour.

-After your lunch you can enjoy the scenic route along green fields bursting with vibrant oranges and lemons, followed by a ride through Psematismenos Village.
+After your lunch you can enjoy the scenic route along green fields bursting with vibrant oranges and lemons as you pass through Maroni village first, followed by a ride through Psematismenos village.
 A few kilometres away from the village you will finally reach your original starting point of the Choirokoitia settlement, where your bike journey through history culminates.